 11 Notable Presidential Pardons

-As George W. Bush's second term winds to a close, he's being inundated with requests for pardons.
-Article II, Section 2 of the United States Constitution grants the President "power to grant reprieves and pardons for offenses against the United States."
-With a stroke of his pen, the man in charge can make legal trouble disappear.
+Article II, Section 2 of the United States Constitution grants the President the "power to grant reprieves and pardons for offenses against the United States."
+With a stroke of their pen, the person in charge can make legal trouble disappear.

 As one might expect, this practice can be a bit controversial, so presidents as far back as George Washington have waited until their final days in office to sign pardons.
-It's not yet clear who Bush will pardon in his last few hours in the Oval Office, although he's already pardoned 171 people over the course of his presidency.
-Some high-profile prisoners are asking for consideration, including the "American Taliban" John Walker Lindh and the brother of New York Giants kicker Lawrence Tynes, who's incarcerated on drug trafficking and witness intimidation charges.
-While we wait to see who Bush pardons, let's take a look at some of history's more notable ones:
+Let's take a look at some of history's more notable ones.

 1. George Wilson